 - Here’s how we are doing things differently this year to complete the 52-Week Money Saving Goal Chart

 Before we even start, you may be wondering, “what is the 52 week money saving challenge?”
 Well, it’s quite a clever little way to fill up your bank account without hardly noticing.

 You will save a little each week, amounts that seem insignificant in the beginning, and you will end up with a mighty fine money treasure in the end!

-Since 2018 is right around the corner, it’s traditionally been a good time to make some new goals and implement those goals.
+Since 2020 is here, it’s traditionally been a good time to make some new goals and implement those goals.
 This 52-Week Money Saving Goal Chart is an easy one, that can often coincide with other money and financial goals for the year.

 Even if you are reading this in the middle of the year, there is no wrong time to start.
 There is no reason to not start today!

 A few years ago, we introduced this 52-week money saving goal chart to easily build $1,378 in your savings account on top of your other goals.
 In fact, last year we added to this with the addition of one simple brainless trick and ended up with $2,000.
 Believe it or not, we were able to take an amazing family vacation to theme parks for a week with this saved amount and a few other tricks.

 Since the introduction of this 52-Week Money Saving Goal Chart, thousands of our readers have created and enjoyed this extra amount.

 It has been a VERY successful plan for so many.
 So sticking with our tradition, we want to share it again this year.